 Research prior to a trip is the most important step in the entire process – I can’t stress this enough.

-Check out sites that offer deals and promotions travel blogs are a great resource AHEM, and forums where you can find answers to almost any travel-related question or a specific place.
-Lonely Planet and TripAdvisor are the most helpful resources before and even during a trip!
+Check out sites that offer deals and promotions – travel blogs are a great resource AHEM, and forums where you can find answers to almost any travel-related question or a specific place.
+Lonely Planet and TripAdvisor are some of the most helpful resources before and even during a trip!

 There are tons of ways to save money and time while traveling, all you have to do is take a little time to investigate before you take off.

 Do you have any money saving tips you swear by any time you travel?
-Feel free to tell me in the comments below!
+I want to hear all about them in the comments below!